 - Commitment to health equity and public interest: The health law program introduces students to a variety of ways to promote health equity whether through engaging in individual client work or addressing systemic issues.

-- In-house legal counsel for health care entities
+- Legal counsel for health care or life sciences entities

 Students must be in good academic standing, based on the successful completion of the first full year of law study (30 hours), to participate in the certificate program.
 Students must remain in good standing to continue in the program.